PakData/GISData/README.md

 # GISData
 Geographical data files for Pakistan.

-This repository contains shapefiles and GeoJSON files for Pakistan.
+This repository contains shapefiles and Topo/Geo-JSON files for Pakistan.

 ## Heirarchy